Posted: December 1, 2020

 - Contributing to other projects regarding civic engagement and voting-related policy, as appropriate and as time allows

 Work hours will average out to a standard 8-hour workday, and will include more intensive work periods during certain phases of the redistricting process.
+We are remote through at least June 2021 due to COVID and plan to return to the San Francisco office later this year.
+Candidates based in California but outside of the Bay Area will also be considered.
 Some travel around Southern California and the Central Valley may be needed, and Advancing Justice-ALC monitors and adheres to public health requirements and practices related to work travel.

 - Policy advocacy experience